| In 1941, Americans could look either east or west and find a shooting war in

 Members from all over the country carried on a recruiting drive and many Post Homes were

 turned into training centers for auxiliary volunteers.
+In 1942,

 the Army needed fliers badly.
 It needed a multitude of technicians of all kinds to fill